 TESOL Certificate Requirements:

 This program leads to an M.A. in English with a certificate in Teaching English as a Second Language (TESOL).
-In addition to the basic requirements for the M.A., this program requires additional coursework in TESOL.
+In addition to the basic requirements for the M.A. listed below, this program requires additional coursework in TESOL.
 The program offers tracks that prepare students for one of two opportunities: A) instruction at post-secondary/adult levels, or B) technical communication in corporate/non-profit settings.
 Either program might prepare a student to pursue doctoral work in applied linguistics or other areas of English Studies.
-Specific decisions should be reached in consultation with the Director of Intensive Language and Culture.
+Specific decisions should be reached in consultation with the Director of TESOL.
 The program requires 12 courses (36 hours) for completion, 6 of which (18 hours) will be in literature.
 You will need to complete either a Capstone Project or a Thesis in addition to a Practicum Project (EHL 610).
 The other course requirements are as follows:

 |EHL 505||SURVEY OF GENERAL LINGUISTICS||3|

 |EHL 610||AP EH LI VI:PRACTICUM TESOL||3|

 |EDITING FOR PUBLICATION|

 |Total Semester Hours||18|